-The Trip Pack forms can be found on the S:Drive.
+The Trip Pack microsoft forms can be found on the S:Drive or the link requested from the EVC.
 All trip forms must be completed by the Trip Leader and given to the EVC.
 Risk Assessments are checked by the Trip Leader and printed by the EVC.